View basket (0 items $0.00)

 Gill Solberg: Thank you, it is my pleasure.

-Dr, Gill Solberg is a yoga therapist, kinesiologist, and a specialist in posture disorders.
-He has spent his life dedicated to understanding the principles underlying the human movement system that would enable him to move the body according to its inherent structural needs.
+Dr. Gill Solberg is a yoga therapist, kinesiologist, and specialist in posture disorders.
+He has been dedicated to understanding the principles underlying the human movement system that would enable him to move the body according to its inherent structural needs.
 He is a pioneer in applying the deeper principles of kinesiology to yoga teaching to provide a more balanced asanas practice, improve results and prevent injury.

-Along with his partner Amit gal Alon, he has developed an advanced software that focuses on Yoga Functional Anatomy to upgrade educational standards in the field of Yoga and Human movement studies.
+Along with his partner Amit gal Alon, he has developed advanced software that focuses on Yoga Functional Anatomy to upgrade educational standards in the field of Yoga and Human movement studies.

-Dr. Solberg is also diagnostician and head therapist in his private Yoga Therapy clinic and is a leading lecturer at various academic colleges in Israel in the fields of Human Anatomy, Kinesiology and rehabilitative movement.
+Dr. Solberg is also a diagnostician and head therapist in his private Yoga Therapy clinic and is a leading lecturer at various academic colleges in Israel in the fields of Human Anatomy, Kinesiology, and rehabilitative movement.